 11. Write a Book or Ebook

 If you have a lot of knowledge and expertise to share about real estate, writing a book or ebook can be a great way to make money on the side.
-You could write about topics like investing in real estate, becoming a successful landlord, or fixing and flipping properties.
+You could write about investing in real estate, becoming a successful landlord, or fixing and flipping properties.

 Writing a book or ebook can also be extremely beneficial to your career because it helps to position yourself as an expert in your field.
 This could lead to many other opportunities along your career path in the future.
 For this reason, it stands out as one of the best real estate side hustles.